broadinstitute/carrot_cli/docs/commands/software.md

   Retrieve software definitions filtered to match the specified parameters

 Options:
-  --software_id TEXT     The software's ID, a version 4 UUID --name TEXT            The name of the software, case-sensitive --description TEXT     The description of the software, case-sensitive --repository_url TEXT  The url of the repository where the software code is
+  --software_id TEXT     The software's ID
+  --name TEXT            The name of the software, case-sensitive --description TEXT     The description of the software, case-sensitive --repository_url TEXT  The url of the repository where the software code is